By Jennifer Green, Public Health Practitioner

 1. You need to fuel your body

-Despite the attractive claims that some celebrities and journalists make about cutting out carbs, gluten or dairy to lose weight, you CAN be overweight and unhappy on an all-raw vegan low-carb diet and you CAN also lose weight healthily still eating all of the foods that you love.
+Despite the attractive claims that some celebrities and journalists make about cutting out carbs, gluten or dairy to lose weight, you can be overweight and unhappy on an all-raw vegan low-carb diet and you can also lose weight healthily still eating all of the foods that you love.
 Which sounds better?

 2. Restriction leads to overeating